m1tix/projectEuler/README.md

 # projectEuler

-Some project Euler solutions in python.
-Note that every solution works for the matching hackerrank problem after some optimization.
-For example, for problem 12 one needs to store all the triangle numbers with their total number of divisors to prevent recomputing.
+Python solutions for various [Project Euler](https://projecteuler.net/) problems.
+So far, I've incorporated the matching HackerRank problem into all problems.
+In some cases, such as [problem 23](src/p023.py), the HackerRank version differs from the original problem so much that I simply created a new function.

-Secondly, we note that some files contain multiple functions: one for the original project Euler problem and one for the harder hackerrank problem.
-This is due to the fact that the problems differ too much to be considered the same function, e.g. problem 23.
+Moreover, the Hackerrank version may not work out of the box and some memoization is required for the program to pass the test cases.
+For example, in [problem 39](src/p039.py) one would need to compute the results beforehand, together with the rolling argmaxium.

-### TODO
+For now, there is no desire to use any external packages such as numpy to speed up computation.
+This may change in the future, however, if a lot of matrix computations are necessary.

-- [ ] Possible benchmarking.
+## TODO

-- [ ] Testcase 10 of problem 29 in Hackerrank does not work :(.
+- [ ] Testcase 10 of problem 29 in HackerRank does not work.
-- [ ] Problem 31 is messy.
+- [ ] HackerRank versions of 29, 32, 33, 34, 38, 40, 67.
-- [ ] Hackerrank version of 33-34
+- [ ] Benchmarking?